DeNetDM: Debiasing by Network Depth Modulation: Experiments

 \subsection{Ablation Studies}

 We perform several ablation studies to evaluate different facets of DeNetDM.
-Initially, we explore the influence of network depth, a fundamental element of DeNetDM.
-Additionally, we scrutinize the effect of various loss components on the performance of DeNetDM.
-Lastly, we conduct an analysis to ascertain the sensitivity of our approach to the number of parameters.
-All the experiments in this section are conducted on CMNIST and C-CIFAR10 datasets where the ratio of conflicting points is set to 1\%.
+We scrutinize the effect of various loss components on the performance of DeNetDM.
+Additionally, we explore the influence of network depth, a fundamental element of DeNetDM, and the sensitivity of DeNetDM to number of parameters which are discussed in \cref{supp_sec:additional_exp}.
+All the experiments are conducted on CMNIST and C-CIFAR10 datasets where the ratio of conflicting points is set to 1\%.
+Additional experiments and ablations are also provided in \cref{supp_sec:additional_exp}.